 How To Become a Crossing Guard

 All Crossing Guard Job Vacancies will be posted on-line as they are available.
-However, anyone interested in serving as Crossing Guard for the Township of Scugog may deliver their information at any time to the Township of Scugog with attention to Christopher Harris, Municipal Clerk.
+However, anyone interested in serving as Crossing Guard for the Township of Scugog may deliver their information at any time to the Township of Scugog with attention Chris Goode, Municipal Law Enforcement Officer.